scala/scala3/docs/blog/_posts/2019-05-23-15th-dotty-milestone-release.md

 To smoothen the migration, the deprecation warnings will only be emitted if you compile with the `-strict` flag under Scala 3.
 Alphanumeric methods that are defined without the `@infix` annotation used in an infix position will be deprecated by default starting with Scala 3.1.

-For more information, see the the [documentation](https://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
+For more information, see the [documentation](https://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
 Note that the `@alpha` annotation also described in the documentation is planned for the future and is not available in this release.

 ## `given` clause comes last
 In the previous release, you could write something like this: